RacingTadpole/twenty-questions/docs/lessons/005-while-loops.md

 You can also write loops with `while`.

+This gives you more flexibility, eg. you don't have to know how long the loop will go for before you start.

 The example below keeps asking you to type something until you type "stop".

-Note that `!=` means "does not equal", so the loop keeps going "while `x` does not equal 'stop'".
-As soon as it does, the computer leaves the indented section.

 ```python
 x = 'ok'